edonkeycoin/gsbitcoinutils/README.md

 ## Introduction

 I use Google Sheets to keep track of my mining and other Bitcoin investments because it provides a mechanism to automate the spreadsheets via simple scripting.
 My spreadsheets gather the received Bitcoin coming in to my mining addresses and include that revenue in the ROI calculation.

 Also, Google supports BTC to USD rate conversion.
-I had to add LTC, because they don't support it yet.
+I had to add LTC to USD (via GDAX), because Google doesn't support LTC yet.

 The script here isn't particularly original.
 Also much of this info can be found by Google searching.
 But in case anyone finds it helpful, I'm including the formulas and scripts that I'm using for my BTC spreadsheets.